← Back to Home

 Unseen ATE/RTE 5.48/4.56 5.61/4.48 5.31/4.39 5.27/4.31 5.19/4.57 5.47/4.61

-Data collection: We collect two datasets under the same protocol: DIR27-L (200 sequences/class, ~7.5 hours) and DIR27-S (100 sequences/class).
-Both include the same orientation augmentations as Phase 1.
+Dataset characteristics.
+We collect two datasets under identical protocols: DIR27-L (200 sequences/class, ~7.5 hours) and DIR27-S (100 sequences/class, ~4 hours).
+Both incorporate the same orientation augmentation strategy as Phase 1.
+The dual-dataset design enables systematic evaluation of cross-dataset generalization.

 Train on DIR27-L test on DIR27-S